 Growing Link Between Air Pollution and Depression

-- Study found every 10 microgram increase of NO2 doubled depression risk.
+- One study found that every 10 microgram increase in NO2 was associated with doubled risk for depression.

-- Study found every 18 microgram increase in PM2.5 increase depression risk by 6.67% in China.
+- Another study found that every 18 microgram increase in PM2.5 with 6.7% higher risk of depression.

-- 12-year study found PM2.5 significantly increased psychological stress
+- A 12-year study found PM2.5 significantly increased psychological stress.

 How Does Air Pollution Affect Our Brain and Mood?